 Every faculty-student partnership evolves based on the personalities of the faculty member and student consultant, the kinds of experience both have had with teaching and learning, the particular class under study, and other variables.
 Student consultants do not have the answers to perennial pedagogical challenges and so neither faculty, nor students, should expect that the input they offer is definitive.
 Rather, it is part of an ongoing conversation.

-The TLI Coordinator will solicit interest in student consultant partnerships from faculty at the end of each semester for the upcoming term.
+The TLI Directors will solicit interest in student consultant partnerships from faculty at the end of each semester for the upcoming term.
 All faculty are eligible to participate.

 A student consultant’s perspective

 In class, we are flies on the wall, making detailed notes about instructional practices, student responses, and so much more.

 In partnership meetings, we are friends who work with professors to determine what may be working for the class and what may not be successful.